sermonarchives/blog/content/sermons/what-child-is-this-1991-0072.md

 <!--more-->

-There is also highlighted typed sermon text, and that is available below the
+There is also highlighted typed sermon text, and that is available below the embedded youtube video.

 {{< youtube pEAf4CqVub8  >}}